ultrasaurus/drupal_module_example/README.md

 In Toolbar: Structure > Blocks
 Go to the disabled section, find Random Words, choose “Content” from the popup menu and it will appear in the main content section.

+## Step 3
+Make it so that the words are actually random

+Edit random.module with contents of tag [step03](https://github.com/ultrasaurus/drupal_module_example/tree/step03)